How much does it cost to tune my piano?

 This is a fair and complex question.
 For the most part, we can perform restorations to many differing levels of budget and customer need…within reason.

-The typical interior restorations we see for vintage Steinway and Sons pianos, from say 1900 to the more current production models, typically range in the $8000 to $12,000.
+The typical interior restorations we see for vintage Steinway and Sons pianos, from say 1920 to the more current production models, typically range in the $9000 to $22,000.
 These pianos will generally need and receive new pinblocks, soundboard repairs, bridge repinning, new Steinway and Sons Factory original or German Renner action parts, capo and agraffe work, keytop replacement or ivory repair, key repairs, damper action replacements, and thorough regulation and voicing.

-A top-end, full-blown interior restoration of a very old (pre-1900), or especially worn-out Steinway piano can reach upwards of $20,000 to $30,000.
+A top-end, full-blown interior restoration of a very old (pre-1920), or especially worn-out Steinway piano can reach upwards of $25,000 to $45,000.
 In addition to the typical Steinway piano restoration above, these pianos will include: new soundboards with new bridge caps, new keyset duplication, keyframe rebuilding, rim reconstruction and repair, complete new damper systems, and more extensive voicing and regulation work.

 Piano refinishing costs will vary depending on the size, color, texture and quality of the finish being applied.
-From the smallest upright piano with the most basic finish applied, prices will start at $1500 and go up to about $7500 for full sized Uprights or pianos with very intricate cabinetry.
+From the smallest upright piano with the most basic finish applied, prices will start at $2000, and go up to about $7500 for full sized Uprights or pianos with very intricate cabinetry.

 We are often asked to do a piano estimate or evaluation for repairs.
 This is one of the most important steps an owner can take in order to insure that they are spending their money wisely on an instrument, and whether or not a restoration should even be performed.